-Use of the Sequential Approach means, given the size of the site, development can be placed away from the Flood Zones 2 and 3, with the small area affected by flooding left undeveloped.
-Approximately 4.7 hectares of land is available outside of the Flood Zones.
+Use of the Sequential Approach means, given the size of the site, development can be placed away from Flood Zone 2, with the area affected by Flood Zone 2 left undeveloped.
+Approximately 122 hectares of land is available outside of Flood Zone 2.

-Safe access and egress is an issue for this site.
-Development will need to ensure that access and egress is possible during times or flood.
+Safe access and egress is potentially an issue for this site.
+Development will need to ensure that safe access and agress can be provided for the lifetime of the development.
+Development should also ensure that there is no increase in flood risk that may exacerbate flooding to routes.